sgpinkus/vue-leaflet-ng/README.md

 src/LTileLayer.vue
 ```

 Implementing LPopup or any container components where parent/child interaction is required turns out to be hard to do AFAICT.
 Currently it's too flaky and a wont-fix.
-As a work around you can set `popup-text` prop of any layer.
+As a work around you can set `popup-text` prop of any Layer object.